alexFrankOhio/dinobox2/README.md

 ## Example Summary

-This example demonstrates the Out of Box experience with CC32xx devices.
+This example code adapted from the Out of Box experience with CC32xx devices.
+All remaining information was provided with the OOB project, only kept because it is relavent to this project as well.

 ## Peripherals Exercised